rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 But the court shall sit in judgment, and his dominion shall be taken away, to be consumed and destroyed to the end. ^0726

-And the kingdom and the dominion and the greatness of the kingdoms under the whole heaven shall be given to the people of the saints of the Most High; his kingdom shall be an everlasting kingdom, and all dominions shall serve and obey him. ^0727
+And the kingdom and the dominion and the greatness of the kingdoms under the whole heaven shall be given to the people of the saints of the Most High; their kingdom shall be an everlasting kingdom, and all dominions shall serve and obey them.' ^0727

 Here is the end of the matter.
 As for me, Daniel, my thoughts greatly alarmed me, and my color changed, but I kept the matter in my heart. ^0728

 In the third year of the reign of King Belshazzar a vision appeared to me, Daniel, after that which appeared to me at the first. ^0801

-And I saw in the vision; and when I saw, I was in Susa the citadel, which is in the province of Elam.
+And I saw in the vision; and when I saw, I was in Susa the capital, which is in the province of Elam.
 And I saw in the vision, and I was at the Ulai canal. ^0802

 I raised my eyes and saw, and behold, a ram standing on the bank of the canal.
 It had two horns, and both horns were high, but one was higher than the other, and the higher one came up last. ^0803